 Working overtime: Going above and beyond

-Can we really say ‘no’ to working overtime?
+Can you really say “no” to working overtime?

-How do you decide what’s right for you?
-Balance is, of course, different for everyone.
-Personality, outside commitments, the type of job and job satisfaction will play a big part in deciding what works for you.
+The key is to create a balance and carry out overtime strategically rather than making it the norm.
+Balance is different for everyone so your personality, outside commitments, the type of job and job satisfaction will play a big part in deciding what works for you.